 My name is Lisa Jacobs.
-I am a road cyclist with the Victorian Institute of Sport (VIS) in Australia.
-My coach is The Supercoach (aka Donna Rae-Szalinski).
+I am a rider with the Rapha-Focus CX team in Australia.
+My physical prep coach is The Supercoach (aka Donna Rae-Szalinski) and my CX skills coach is Neil Ross.

 This is my website.

-I came to cycling in 2007 from duathlon and multisport (NOT TRIATHLON).
-I have Tammie Ebert and the National Talent ID & Development program to thank for that!
-In the last few years, I have benefited from assistance from the good people at the Australian Institute of Sport (AIS), the South Australian Sports Institute (SASI) and the VIS.
+I started out in road cycling in 2007 via an Australian National Talent ID & Development program which took me from duathlon and multisport racing into the world of elite cycling.
+I spent 7 awesome years in road cycling programs with the Victorian Institute of Sport (VIS), Australian Institute of Sport (AIS), and South Australian Sports Institute (SASI).
 These places are full of inspiring, energetic people who spend their working lives helping people like me.

 My career lowlights have been the huge disruptions caused by injury, particularly in 2009 and 2011.
 It sucks but so do taxes.